 It's actually a bit hard to say what the exact size of Wikipedia is today, because the log engine that the site used to measure its size started to fail in 2006, due to the enormous size of the database!
 Since then, there is no direct data available on the total size of Wikipedia, nor on the English language version (the largest language version, unsurprisingly).
 There is data on some of the less highly populated language versions, simply because they haven't grown so large yet.

 However, we can make some estimates based on the evidence before 2006 and the somewhat less complete statistics which continue to be available.
-2006 was a pivotal year for Wikipedia, it was the year it surpassed the Yong-Le Encyclopedia, the former largest encyclopedic work ever created, commissioned by the Emperor of China in 1403 and so large it was only ever possible to make two copies of it (including the original).
-It was bound into approximately 23,000 volumes, and unfortunately does not survive intact into the present day, although there are still some volumes in existence.
+2006 was a pivotal year for Wikipedia, it was the year it surpassed the Yong-Le Encyclopedia, the former largest encyclopedic work ever created, commissioned by the Emperor of China in 1403 and so large it was only ever possible to make a single copy of it.
+It was bound into approximately 23,000 volumes, and unfortunately does not survive intact into the present day (there were after all, only two copies in existence).

 It was also the year in which Wikipedia apparently finally transitioned from "exponential" to approximately "linear" growth, which can be regarded as an important maturation step.
-Instead of growing explosively, as it did in its first few years of existence, Wikipedia is now moving into a more sustainable growth pattern, with an increasing effort being put into improving the quality of existing articles rather than adding new ones (which is not to say that new articles aren't being written: the growth may be linear, but it's linear at something close to adding a whole new Yong-Le Encyclopedia per year!)
-Figure 2.1 illustrates the growth and size of Wikipedia, compared to some significant other works.
+Instead of growing explosively, as it did in its first few years of existence, Wikipedia is now moving into a more sustainable growth pattern, with an increasing effort being put into improve the quality of existing articles rather than adding new (which is not to say that new articles aren't being written: the growth may be linear, but it's linear at something close to adding a whole new Yong-Le Encyclopedia per year!)

 Wikipedia's growth may be linear, but it's linear at something close to adding a whole new Yong-Le Encyclopedia per year

 Of course, if Wikipedia is, as some have suggested, just an "enormous pile of rumors", then the size is not necessarily a good thing.
-But in fact, Wikipedia is surprisingly accurate.
+But in fact Wikipedia is surprisingly accurate.
 A Nature study in 2005 demonstrated that in the area of science, Wikipedia was only slightly less accurate than Britannica, though it found a number of mistakes in both publications.
-It is interesting to note that all of the articles objected to in the study were quickly edited to fix the problems, while the same cannot be said for Britannica, since it is harder to change.
+It is interesting to note that all of the articles they objected to have already been edited to fix the problems, while the same cannot be said for Britannica, since it is harder to change.

 There are many areas of knowledge which Wikipedia covers, such as popular culture, which other encyclopedias cannot possibly hope to keep up with (try looking up episode summaries for Buffy the Vampire Slayer in Britannica!).
-It is understandably particularly complete in computer-related subject areas.
+It is understandably particularly complete in computer science and software subject areas.

 A study at Dartmouth concluded that anonymous contributors improved articles roughly as much as signed-in users